igormaraujo/GPUNIDS/README.md

 cmake -D VERBOSE=1 ..
 make
 ```
-The executable with named "GPUNIDS" will be generated at build folder
+The executable named "GPUNIDS" will be generated at build folder

 ## Usage